YuliaChornenko/agileengine_task/README.md

 python

-main.py - file with functions, running which you can see information about all "Everything OK" buttons input_link.py - run it, paste the link to the page here and you will see the info about the button "Everything OK" on it
+main.py - file with functions, running which you can see information about all "Everything OK" buttons;
+input_link.py - run it, paste the link to the page here and you will see the info about the button "Everything OK" on it

 A bit about my algorithm: